Júbilo Iwata: Rivalries

-Júbilo's closest professional rivals are S-Pulse from Shizuoka.
-Júbilo also has rivalries with Kashima Antlers and Yokohama Marinos, with whom they traded the Japanese league championship since the late 1980s.
+The fiercest professional rivals of Júbilo Iwata are Shimizu S-Pulse from Shizuoka.
+The club also have rivalries with both Kashima Antlers and Yokohama Marinos, with whom they traded the Japanese league championship since the late 1980s.
 During the Japan Soccer League days, they had a more local derby with Honda, across the Tenryu in Hamamatsu, but as Honda has long resisted professionalism, competitive matches between them since 1994 are a rarity.
+Júbilo also competed with another Shizuoka club, Fujieda MYFC in 2014 Emperor's Cup as well as 2023 J2 League, all won by Iwata side.
+On J3 League, there are Azul Claro Numazu, although neither clubs have ever faced one another in a competitive match.